devtron-labs/devtron/docs/user-guide/deploying-application/triggering-ci.md

 4. Click **Start Build**.

 {% hint style="info" %}
-Passing build parameters is currently not supported for [Linked Build pipeline](../creating-application/workflow/ci-pipeline.md#2-linked-build-pipeline) and [External CI pipeline](../creating-application/workflow/ci-pipeline.md#3-deploy-image-from-external-service).

-In case you trigger builds in bulk, you can consider passing build parameters in [Application Group](../application-groups.md).
+In case you trigger builds in bulk, you can consider passing build parameters in [Application Groups](../application-groups.md).
 {% endhint %}

 ---